 Alaska BEACH Grant Program

-In 2002, in response to the authorization of The BEACH Act by Congress, Alaska's BEACH Program was established.
-Alaska's BEACH Program provides support for communities to begin monitoring marine water quality at high-priority beaches.
+The Alaska Beach Monitoring Program is part of a nationwide effort to decrease the incidence of water-borne illness at public beaches under the federal Beaches Environmental Assessment and Coastal Health (BEACH) Act, funded by an EPA BEACH grant to DEC.
+Since 2002, the Alaska Beach Monitoring program has been collecting water quality samples at coastal recreation beaches throughout the state.
+Beaches were selected based on risk factors identified in community surveys.
 The program provides grants to local communities, tribal governments, and watershed councils to sample beach water for organisms (fecal coliforms and enterococci bacteria) that indicate the presence of fecal contamination.
-By notifying the public in the event that a sample exceeds the allowable levels, the program helps to prevent illnesses that could result from exposure to contaminated beach water.
+By notifying the public if a sample exceeds the allowable levels, the program helps to prevent illnesses that could result from exposure to contaminated beach water.

-Communities that have participated in the BEACH program include Anchor Point, Anchorage, Dillingham, Douglas Island, Haines, Homer, Juneau, Kasilof, Kenai, Ketchikan, King Salmon, Naknek, Nome, Petersburg, and Wrangell.
+Communities that have participated in the Alaska Beach program include Anchor Point, Anchorage, Dillingham, Douglas Island, Haines, Homer, Hoonah, Juneau, Kasilof, Kenai, Ketchikan, King Salmon, Naknek, Nome, Petersburg, and Wrangell.

 Identifying Alaskan Beaches

-Alaska Department of Environmental Conservation's Beach Grant Program defines a beach as "any shoreline where recreational activities may bring a person into complete or partial body contact with marine water."
-NOTE: This definition may include sections of a shoreline that do not appear to look like a sandy beach.
+The Alaska Beach Program defines a beach as "any shoreline where recreational activities may bring a person into complete or partial body contact with marine water."
+This definition may include sections of a shoreline that do not appear to look like a sandy beach.

-Grants were awarded to the community of Petersburg (Sandy Beach Park) and Ketchikan (nine coastal locations).
-Sampling is being completed by watershed council and tribal entities in cooperation with the local land representatives.
+Grant funds were used in the communities of Kenai, Ketchikan, and Hoonah.
+Sampling was conducted by local non-profits, DEC and tribal entities in cooperation with the local land representatives.

 How Do I Get Involved?

-If you are interested in participating in the Alaska's Beach Monitoring Program, please contact staff listed below to complete a beach survey.
+If you are interested in participating in the Alaska's Beach Monitoring Program, please contact Alaska Beach staff to complete a beach survey.
 Your responses will help us rank your beaches based on the probability of fecal contamination, and human exposure to that pollution during recreation.